United Way works to end America’s education crisis

 Education is the cornerstone of individual and community success.
 But with more than 1.2 million children dropping out each year, America faces an education crisis.
 The cost?
 More than $312 billion in lost wages, taxes, and productivity over their lifetimes.1 These trends are reversible, but only when communities and public, private and nonprofit sectors work together.

-In 2008, United Way launched a 10-year initiative to cut the number of high school dropouts in half by 2018.
+The United Way launched an initiative to cut the number of high school dropouts in half.
 It’s an ambitious goal, but by utilizing our core strengths — a national network, committed partners and public engagement capacity — we can achieve it.

 We can’t focus on high school alone.
 High school dropouts are 12 years in the making, usually starting early childhood education behind schedule.
 United Way's model focuses on supportive communities, effective schools, and strong families — strategies and approaches rooted in research.
 Tackling the education challenge requires reframing education on a birth to 21 continuum.